+About 27% of our revenue flows to our suppliers.
 Most of the activities we do in the value chain is carried out by suppliers from construction to property management.
 Hence the impact of our suppliers to environment, society, and economy (ESE) is a significant portion of our impact.
 Our supplier's success in delivering their output determines our own success.
-Their impacts to ESE affect essentially all our stakeholders.
+Their impact to ESE affect essentially all our stakeholders.